 - Slowly drizzle an entire can of sweetened condensed milk over the top of the cake.
 Let the cake cool on a wire rack for an hour.

 - Open the can of fudge frosting, remove the metal liner, and microwave 30 seconds.
-Stir and pour over the top of the cake.
+Stir and pour the chocolate frosting over the top of the cake.

-- Spread the frosting out evenly and refrigerate the cake until completely chilled.
+- Spread the frosting out evenly and refrigerate the chocolate poke cake until completely chilled.

 - Dump a can of strawberry pie filling into a bowl.
 Use a fork to break apart the big chunks of strawberries.